apeinot/java/report.md

-# New Document# Report for assignment 3
+# Report for assignment 3

 This is a template for your report.
 You are free to modify it as needed.
 It is not required to use markdown for your report either, but the report